tum-ens/urbs/doc/mathdoc.rst

 **Sites** are represented by the set :math:`V`.
 A Site :math:`v` can be any distinct location, a place of settlement or activity (e.g `process`, `transmission`, `storage`).A site is for example an individual building, region, country or even continent.
 Sites can be imagined as nodes(vertices) on a graph of locations, connected by edges.
-Index of this set are the descriptions of the Sites.
+Index of this set are the descriptions of the Sites (e.g north, middle, south).
-(e.g north, middle, south).In script ``urbs.py`` this set is defined by ``sit`` and initialized by the code fragment:
+In script ``urbs.py`` this set is defined by ``sit`` and initialized by the code fragment:

 ::